Swimmers endure Dead Sea salt to highlight disappearing wonder

 - Israel and Jordan have signed a deal to try to tackle the problem

-The group of nearly 30 swimmers had become the first people ever to swim across the Dead Sea from Jordan to Israel, a nine-mile (15km) swim that had never been accomplished before because the water is so inhospitable to marathon swimming.
+The group of nearly 30 swimmers had become the first people ever to swim across the Dead Sea from Jordan to Israel, a nine-mile (15-kilometer) swim that had never been accomplished before because the water is so inhospitable to marathon swimming.

 Dead Sea rapidly disapppearing